MRMIYAGIII/prince-electronics-ecommerce/README.md

 This is a full-stack ecommerce project developed using Java Spring Boot for the backend and a combination of HTML, CSS, Bootstrap, JavaScript, and Thymeleaf for the frontend.
 This project was developed in Eclipse IDE.

+The application is deployed on Render and can be accessed at: [https://prince-electronics-ecommerce-3.onrender.com](https://prince-electronics-ecommerce-3.onrender.com)

 ## Table of Contents

 - [Introduction](#introduction)